 All applications for places at Kingdown School must go through the Schools Admissions Team at Wiltshire County Council.
-The deadline for applications for Year 7 places for September 2017 was 31st October 2016.
+The deadline for applications for Year 7 places for September 2019 is 31st October 2018.
 The Schools Admissions Team processes the applications and sends letters to parents offering places during the following March.
 If any parent misses the October deadline, they must still submit a “late” application to the Schools Admissions Team.

 The quickest way to complete an application is to download the application form from the Wiltshire County Council’s website.

 Liaison between Kingdown School and each primary school in the area is a very important process and every effort is made by all concerned to make the transfer a smooth and positive one.

 There are at least three occasions when Kingdown School staff have contact with each primary school before the new school year in September:

 Curriculum Support at Kingdown School will arrange additional visits to discuss special needs students if required.

 These visits are a very important part of our transfer programme.
 We have made a change to our induction days in recent years and all Year 6 students are invited to attend three full days at Kingdown School in July.

 Students who are joining us from out of catchment, may also attend these induction days.